1960 United States presidential election in Hawaii: Recount

 Early unofficial totals suggested that Kennedy had won the state by 92 votes.
-However, errors in the official tabulation sheets reversed this result, instead suggesting a 141-vote victory for Nixon.
+However, errors in the official tabulation sheets reversed this result and instead suggested a 141-vote victory for Nixon.
 Democrats highlighted various apparent errors in the tabulation, including 34 precincts where the number of total votes cast in the precinct was smaller than the sum of Nixon's and Kennedy's vote totals, and other precincts where the number of total votes cast was much larger than the combined votes for Nixon and Kennedy.

-On November 22, attorney Robert G. Dodge filed a recount petition on behalf of thirty members of the Hawaii Democratic Party in a Honolulu circuit court.
+On November 22, attorney Robert Gray Dodge filed a recount petition on behalf of thirty members of the Democratic Party of Hawaii in a Honolulu circuit court.
 Dodge did not allege any voter fraud, instead merely observing that the tabulation sheets were not consistent in various precincts.
 State Republican Party officials also considered supporting the recount petition, but were internally divided and eventually declined to join it.
 One elector on the Republican slate, O. P. Soares, opposed the recount petition.
 All three electors on the Republican slate were named as defendants, along with Republican Lieutenant Governor James Kealoha, who at the time was serving as acting governor of the state and would be required to sign any certificate of ascertainment.
 Attorney General Shiro Kashiwa also joined the suit to represent the state's interests.

 Despite the apparent tabulation errors, Acting Governor Kealoha certified Nixon's 141-vote victory on November 28.
 Kealoha certified the result after two audits of the tabulation sheets by his office, and may have had no option other than to certify, as he lacked authority to inspect or retabulate the actual ballots cast.

 Litigation was still ongoing on December 13, the safe harbor deadline for certification under the Electoral Count Act.
 As only the Republican slate had so far been certified by the state's governor, its votes would be the only ones eligible for safe harbor status.
 Republicans argued that the litigation should end, since even if the recount should result in a Kennedy victory, under the rules of the Electoral Count Act Congress was required to presume that the Republican electors were the validly appointed electors for Hawaii.